- COVID-related enrollment window continues through August 15, 2021. Open enrollment for 2022 coverage starts November 1, 2021.

 Two new insurers entered Nevada’s marketplace for 2021.
 Friday Health Plans, a Colorado-based company, is offering 2021 coverage statewide in Nevada’s exchange.
 And SelectHealth, which already offered individual market coverage in Utah and Idaho, is offering plans in Clark and Nye counties for 2021.
 There are a total of 50 plans available through Nevada Health Link for 2021, up from 27 that were available for 2020.

-Outside the exchange, there are also plans available from Sierra Health & Life, Hometown Health Plan, and Hometown Health Providers.
-Across all off-exchange plans in Nevada, the average approved rate increase for 2021 is 5 percent.
+Outside the exchange, there are also plans available in 2021 from Sierra Health & Life, Hometown Health Plan, and Hometown Health Providers.
+Across all off-exchange plans in Nevada, the average approved rate increase for 2021 is 5 percent (note that Hometown Health Plan is joining the exchange for 2022).

 Off-exchange plans no longer available year-round